tobyrachner/Winters-Claw/README.md

 2. Sign Up or Login with your Riot account in their [Developer Portal](https://developer.riotgames.com/), request a developer API Key and add insert it into `RGAPI`.
 This key will have to be renewed every 24h.

 ## 📜 License
 This project is licensed under the GNU General Public License v3.0.
-For more information view the [License}(LICENSE)
+For more information view the [License](LICENSE)